raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 ---

-## For every finite-state recognizer, there exists an equivalent deterministic finite-state recognizer
+### for every finite-state recognizer, there exists an equivalent deterministic finite-state recognizer

 Let's reflect on what writing [powerset](#computing-the-powerset-of-a-nondeterministic-finite-state-recognizer) told us about finite-state recognizers.
 Because we can take _any_ finite-state recognizer--whether detemerministic or non-deterministic--then pass it to `powerset`, and get back a deterministic finite-state recognizer, we know that for *every* finite-state recognizer, there exists an equivalent deterministic finite-state recognizer.